kdave/btrfs-progs/Documentation/ch-checksumming.rst

-Data and metadata are checksummed by default, the checksum is calculated before write and verifed after reading the blocks from devices.
+Data and metadata are checksummed by default, the checksum is calculated before write and verified after reading the blocks from devices.
 The whole metadata block has a checksum stored inline in the b-tree node header, each data block has a detached checksum stored in the checksum tree.